jabelone/OpenCV-for-Pi/README.md

   import cv2
   cv2.__version__
   ```
-  4) Have fun with OpenCV!
+ 9) Have fun with OpenCV and open an issue on GitHub if you find any bugs or have problems.